-Housesitting is another option for older women.
+Housesitting is another option.
 This is often combined with living in camper vans or caravans or with families.
 Women who do this report that they get to live in a variety of homes and locations, see and experience new areas and neighbourhoods and get a break from living with family or being on the road.

 Most housesitting arrangements involve provision of rent free accommodation.
 Housesitting comes with a wide range of responsibilities, which may range from just bringing in the mail and taking out the garbage to care for gardens, pets and livestock.
 Being good with pets and, increasingly, being tech-savvy can be an advantage.
 Some housesitters report that they do an annual cycle of engagements for regular clients.

 Housesitters need to be flexible and adaptable, and in most locations your own transport is essential.
 Having somewhere to live between engagements is also a must.
 Bear in mind that the demand for housesitters is mainly for very short periods and it may take you a fairly long time to establish yourself as a good house sitter.
 Also keep in mind what the homeowner is seeking from the arrangement – home security, maintenance and pet companionship and care generally being the top three.
 Most will expect you to spend quite a lot of time at home rather than being a local tourist.
 There are a number of websites that match sitters with people seeking this service.